Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Moral Robustness and Susceptibility Benchmark

 \section{Moral Robustness and Susceptibility Benchmark}

 We define a benchmark to evaluate the moral robustness and moral susceptibility of LLMs.
-Moral robustness is the stability of MFQ ratings across personas under repeated sampling, and moral susceptibility is the sensitivity of MFQ scores under different personas.
+Moral robustness measures the stability of MFQ ratings and moral susceptibility measures the sensitivity of MFQ scores to persona variation.
 These quantities are defined in Eq.~\eqref{eq:robustness} and Eq.~\eqref{eq:overall-susceptibility} respectively.